 Could I write home to my wife and describe how I was occupied shooting Jews?

-“During the first try my hand trembled a bit as I shot, but one gets used to it.
+“During the first try [one German policeman wrote to his wife] my hand trembled a bit as I shot, but one gets used to it.
 By the tenth try I aimed calmly and shot surely at the many women, children, and infants.
 I kept in mind that I have two infants at home, whom these hordes would treat just the same, if not ten times worse.
 The death we gave them was a beautiful quick death, compared to the hellish torments of thousands and thousands in jails of the [Soviet secret police].

 “Infants flew in great arcs through the air, and we shot them to pieces in flight, before their bodies fell into the pit and into the water.”